 Both scores from body hits and anchor hits can be combined and influence the reranking of a page for a query phrase.

-The patent provides more details and information about how the presence of related phrase might be used by Google to inpact the rankings of pages.
+The patent provides more details and information about how the presence of related phrases might be used by Google to impact the rankings of pages.
 I intended this post as an introduction to the impact of related phrases in phrase-based indexing.
 It is worth spending time digging through the patent to learn more about how this process works.
 You should now have an idea of how a topic modeling approach based upon phrase-based indexing could have a positive impact upon rankings for your site.

 Using an entity model when creating content for a web page can help you create richer content for that page that could be relevant to Google’s Knowledge Graph, and make what you write about entities on your site richer and possibly more interesting.
 Using a Topical model when creating content for a web page can mean exploring phrases that tend to co-occur on high ranking pages for specific query phrases that your pages may be targeting.
-Using those related co-occurring phrases on the pages you create and as anchor text to those pages could possibly lead to richer and higher ranking pages.
+Using those related co-occurring phrases on the pages you create and as anchor text to those pages could lead to richer and higher-ranking pages.